zzstephen/fraud_detection/README.md

 # fraud_detection

-some aplied researc/writing material for later using NeurIPS 2022 dataset.
+Project for job search/later writing using NeurIPS 2022 dataset.
+Please don't download without consent.
+Email me if you are interested in collaborating.